 - Age mobility issues

-- Anybody looking to make shaving your legs easier.
+- Is anybody looking to make shaving your legs easier?

 Pros & Cons